Sixth Sunday after Trinity – Friday

-In His exaltation, power, and glory all the world shall see Him when He will come again to judge the quick and the dead.
-And in His state of exaltation He will remain forever.
+In His exaltation, power, and glory, all the world shall see Him when He will come again to judge the quick and the dead.
+And, in His state of exaltation, He will remain forever.
 My dear Christian, know your Savior, your beloved Savior, who so dearly loves you in His exaltation.
 And then rejoice exceedingly!
-Who or what can harm you – who or what can rob you of salvation, since your Savior is exalted above all things and encompasses you, and guards and protects you with His great divine power?
+Who or what can harm you; who or what can rob you of your salvation, since your Savior is exalted above all things and encompasses you, and guards and protects you with His great divine power?

 PRAYER – Lord Jesus, my Savior, gladly do I bow my knee at Thy name; with great rejoicing do I confess that Thou art the Lord, to the glory of Thy Father.
-In Thy humiliation, Thou didst redeem me, and in Thine exaltation Thou dost continue to bestow Thy grace upon me for my salvation.
-I commit myself into Thy hands, which were affixed to the cross for me, and which now exercise all divine power for me.
-O Lord Jesus, my glorious Savior, I wait for and hope in Thee alone for my salvation!
+In Thy humiliation, Thou didst redeem me, and, in Thine exaltation, Thou dost continue to bestow Thy grace upon me for my salvation.
+I, by Thy grace, continue to commit myself into Thy hands, which were affixed to the cross for me, and which now exercise all divine power for me.
+O Lord Jesus, my glorious Savior, I continue to wait for and hope in Thee alone for my salvation!
 Amen.

-A hymn of glory let us sing; New songs throughout the world shall ring:—Alleluia!
+A hymn of glory let us sing; new songs thro’out the world shall ring.
+Alleluia!

 Christ, by a road before untrod, ascendeth to the throne of God.
 Alleluia!

 Oh, grant us thitherward to tend, and with unwearied hearts ascend; Alleluia!

 unto Thy kingdom’s throne, where Thou; as is our faith, art seated now.
 Alleluia!